KaruroChori/tauri-update-server/readme.md

 - `suggested` is the target version which I would like to be served.
 The server itself does not have to fulfill such request.

 Both `licence` and `channel`, if not populated, can be automatically assigned to a default value specified as part of the server configuration.

+## Usage
+There is some data stored on the db for the sake of testing.
+Visiting `localhost:8000/linux-amd64/0` a json file will be returned, with a one-time token which can be used to download the pointed file.
+In the public repository the referenced file does not exist, an error code will be returned instead.